dyhes/zulip/CONTRIBUTING.md

-Check out our [outreach programs overview](https://zulip.readthedocs.io/en/latest/outreach/overview.html) to learn more about participating in an outreach program with Zulip.
+Check out our [outreach programs overview](https://zulip.readthedocs.io/en/latest/outreach/overview.html) to learn more about participating in an outreach program with Aloha.
 Most of our program participants end up sticking around the project long-term, and many have become core team members, maintaining important parts of the project.
 We hope you apply!